longtongster/introduction-to-git/README.md

 This repository is from a course on automation with python from google.

-It contains a python file, a notebook and probably most important is the cheat_sheet file that bundles important commands that are useful.
+It contains a python file, a notebook and probably most important are the git_local_cheat_sheet, git_remote_cheat_sheet file that bundles important commands that are useful.
+The cheat sheets are based on the video's from the google course

-It is important to NEVER REMOVE THIS REPOSITORY
+It is important to NEVER REMOVE THIS REPOSITORY.
+In another repository I have a simple project that has some basic unit tests using pytest.

 This repo will be populated with lots of fancy checks